Noé Lebreton

-Noé Lebreton (born 22 April 2004) is a French professional footballer who plays as a defensive midfielder for the club Stade Malherbe Caen.
+Noé Lebreton (born 22 April 2004) is a French professional footballer who plays as a defensive midfielder for the club N.E.C.
+Nijmegen.

 Career

 Lebreton is a youth product of Avranches and Caen, and was promoted to Caen's reserves in 2021.
 He made his professional debut with Caen in a 2–1 Ligue 2 loss to Rodez AF on 14 May 2022.
 On 8 July 2022, he signed his first professional contract with Caen.

 Personal life

 Lebreton was born in France to a French father and a Senegalese mother.